Is a TIA?

 - temporary memory loss

 - body tingling

 - personality changes

-Many of these symptoms are experienced by stroke patients.
-Always call 911 if you suspect you or a loved one have experienced a TIA or a stroke.
+in the future.
+Always call 911 if you think you or a loved one has experienced

 - blood clots